 The Kiwanis Club of Santa Fe conducts service projects and fundraising to support charities and nonprofit organizations that help young children in need.
 The Burning of Zozobra is the main annual service project that allows the Kiwanis Club of Santa Fe to support New Mexico children in need.
-They also use funds raised at the Burning of Zozobra to support the national Kiwanis Club’s Project Eliminate which provides neo-natal tetanus shots to pregnant women in third-world countries.
-So far, Kiwanis has been able to provide tetanus shots to over 60,000 pregnant women in third-world countries.
+They also use funds raised at the Burning of Zozobra to support support Kiwanis International’s Project

 The Kiwanis Club of Santa Fe supports YouthWorks, Girls Inc. of Santa Fe, and many other charities that focus on helping children.

 Zozobra traditionally takes place the weekend before Labor Day at Fort Marcy Park during Santa Fe Fiesta week.
 Get the full event details here.

 8. How are funds raised through Zozobra?